OUR MISSION To create dynamic, immersive theatre events for daring audiences

 ITSAZOO Productions creates immersive, dynamic theatre events for daring audiences.
 We support this with four core values: Immersion, Risk, Fun, and Community.
 Whether it’s a fly-on-the-wall, immersive experience or a participatory, site specific event, we can create theatre for anyone, anytime, anywhere.
 We don’t want our audience to just watch the story.
 We want our audience to experience the world of the story; to live through it.

-Sebastien is an actor, producer and playwright based on the unceded territories of the the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, where he lives with his wife (and ITSAZOO founder) Chelsea Haberlin and their wonderful daughter.
-He joined ITSAZOO Productions 2006 and is proud to now lead the company that was instrumental in his development as a theatre artist and continues to provide local artists with unique and challenging artistic opportunities in award winning productions.
+Sebastien is a producer, actor and playwright based on the unceded territories of the the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, where he lives with his wife (and ITSAZOO founder) Chelsea Haberlin and their relentlessly awesome daughter.
+Having joined ITSAZOO Productions 2006, Sebastien is proud to now lead the company that was instrumental in his development as a theatre artist and continues to provide local artists with unique and challenging artistic opportunities in award winning productions.

-For ITSAZOO, Sebastien has created numerous productions and site-specific events, including: The Pipeline Project (co-created with Savage Society); Hidden (w/ UBC Botanical Gardens); The Competition is Fierce (Jessie nomination Outstanding Script); Chairs: A Parable; Death of a Clown; Robin Hood, The Road To Canterbury, Grimm Tales, Casualties of Progress; the Bridge Mix series (co-created with Enlightenment Theatre); and the 10×10 series (co-created with Cameron Anderson).
+For ITSAZOO, Sebastien has created numerous immersive productions and site-specific events, including: The Pipeline Project (co-created with Savage Society); Hidden (w/ UBC Botanical Gardens); The Competition is Fierce (Jessie nomination Outstanding Script); Chairs: A Parable; Death of a Clown; Robin Hood; The Road To Canterbury; Grimm Tales; the Bridge Mix series (co-created with Enlightenment Theatre); and the 10×10 series (co-created with Cameron Anderson).
 Playwriting awards include: the Bottle Tree National Playwriting Competition; Theatre BC National Playwriting Competition; Monday Magazine ‘M’ Award.
 Sebastien holds a BFA from the Phoenix Theatre, University of Victoria.

 Chelsea has lived most of her life on the traditional and unceded territories of the Coast Salish people, specifically the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations and is honoured to call this gorgeous place her home.
 She is a white woman of mixed Italian-Scottish-English-Swiss heritage.
 She is a mom and is married to theatre artist Sebastien Archibald.

-Chelsea has an MFA in directing from UBC and a BFA from UVic and is currently an adjunct professor at UBC.
-She is the recipient of the Sydney J Risk award in directing, the Ray Michal award for outstanding body of work by an emerging director and a two-time winner and five-time Jessie Richardson Award nominee for Outstanding Direction.
-She a member of the advisory committee for Balancing Act, sits on the boards of the Vancouver Creative Space Society, Creekview Housing Coop (where is grateful to live!) and Aenigma Theatre.
+Chelsea has an MFA in directing from UBC; a BFA from UVic; is currently an adjunct professor at UBC; recipient of the Sydney J Risk award in directing; the Ray Michal award for outstanding body of work by an emerging director; two-time winner and five-time Jessie Richardson Award nominee for Outstanding Direction.
+She a member of the advisory committee for Balancing Act, sits on the boards of the Vancouver Creative Space Society, Creekview Housing Coop (where she is grateful to live!) and Aenigma Theatre.

 Cheyenne is a writer, actor and producer from Vancouver, Canada.
 She is currently working on her first full length play, The Sunrise Betties, in development with ITSAZOO.
 Other writing credits include The After After Party (The Cultch), Lady Parts (Pi Theatre and Revolver Festival 2019), Karaoke: The Musical (Studio 58), and The Bush Party (Theatre SKAM).
 Her screenplay Saint Joan’s Seven was presented as one of seven new Canadian screenplays at TIFF 2018’s Pitch This!
 Competition.
 As an actor Cheyenne has recently appeared in Ghosting (Freeform), Bravo Network’s Imposters, and Red Letter Films docu-drama Maux Mysteres.
 Her hit show The After After Party was the recipient of the Pick Of The Fringe, Georgia Straight’s Critics Choice Award, and the coveted CULTCHivating the Fringe Award (Vancouver 2016) and will be touring to Winnipeg Fringe this summer.
 Cheyenne is a graduate of Studio 58.